rickosborne/tsmd/README.md

 (The Unicode `…`, `᠁`, and `⋯` are also acceptable, if you prefer.)
 The text in between becomes a Region ID reference.

-You can also use `/* … block … */` comments, but the parse will only find them if the entire comment is single-line.
+You can also use `/* … block … */` comments, but the parser will only find them if the entire comment is single-line.
 That is, references will not be picked up if they are in, for example, JSDoc/TSDoc:

 ```typescript